fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

     console.log(`[sw] Installing ...`);
     // Make sure not to get stuck waiting for the current to become terminated. self.skipWaiting();
-    // Perform preloading of cached content.
+    // Perform pre-loading of cached content.
     event.waitUntil(precache());
 });
 ```

-Ultimately, we need a list of URLs to preload.
+Ultimately, we need a list of URLs to pre-load.
 Cache will contain some critical
 static assets, last 10 blog posts and few other important pages.

 Next, we register the handler for the `install` event.
 As a result,